Khachapuri

-It is very popular in Georgia, both in restaurants and as street food.
-As a Georgian staple food, the price of making khachapuri is used as a measure of inflation in different Georgian cities by the "khachapuri index," developed by the International School of Economics at Tbilisi State University.
-It is Georgia's national dish, inscribed on the list of the intangible cultural heritage of Georgia.
+It is popular in Georgia, both in restaurants and as street food.
+As a Georgian staple food, the price of making khachapuri is used as a measure of inflation in different Georgian cities by the "khachapuri index", developed by the International School of Economics at Tbilisi State University.
+It is Georgia's national dish, included in the list of the intangible cultural heritage of Georgia.
 On the behalf and initiative of the Gastronomic Association of Georgia, the 27th of February was announced as National Khachapuri Day, to celebrate Georgia's signature pastry as well as to promote its recognition internationally.

+The khachapuri is served hot from the oven, otherwise it loses the taste of its unique cheese mixture and becomes bitter.

+Etymology

+ხაჭო is borrowed from Abkhazian а-хаҷа, and პური is of Ancient Greek origin.

 History

-Specialists are divided regarding the chronology of the khachapuri.

-Indeed, according to Darra Goldstein who wrote The Georgian Feast about the dish, khachapuri probably dates back to the 12th century when Georgia experienced a renaissance period but its specific root remains unclear.

-Dali Tsatava, former professor at the Georgian Culinary Academy, suggested that khachapuri could be a "cousin of the pizza" as the concept of the dish might have been brought by Roman soldiers who crossed Europe in the 16th century.
+Specialists are divided regarding the chronology of khachapuri.
+According to Darra Goldstein, who wrote the book The Georgian Feast about the dish, khachapuri probably dates back to the 12th century when Georgia experienced a period of renaissance, but its specific root remains unclear.
+Dali Tsatava, former professor at the Georgian Culinary Academy, suggested that khachapuri could be a "cousin of the pizza" as the concept of the dish might have been brought by Roman soldiers who crossed Europe, well before the addition of tomatoes in the 16th century.